How to See Your Personal Information

 Our Data Protection Officer, Vivian Bateman will investigate any complaint you may have regarding our application of the law.
 Please write to the Information Governance Team at the address below.
 If you are still unhappy you can request the Information Commissioner to assess whether any provision of the Data Protection Act 2018 has been contravened by us.

 If you think the information held about you is wrong/right to be forgotten

 The Data Protection Act 2018 gives you the right to have inaccurate data about yourself corrected or even removed under the right to be forgotten.

 If you believe that any of the information held by the Council is inaccurate or should be removed, please contact the Information Governance Team in writing at the address below.

-A subject access request should be sent to:
+Completed subject access request forms or letters should be sent to: